-This law, by which mental consciousness is regulated, meets with an ample illustration in the effects imparted to our various feelings, by many of the morbific causes of mental vividness which I have enumerated.
-That peculiar cause inducing insanity, for instance, which is referable to a highlyexcited state of the sanguine temperament, gives an additional degree of vividness to the pleasurable feelings of the mind; hence impressions of pain are so proportionally enfeebled, that the mental consciousness of them is not excited.
-This fact is exemplified in those individuals, who, according to Burton, "are commonly ruddy of complexion, and high-coloured, who are much inclined to laughter, witty, and merry, conceipted in discourse, pleasant, if they not be too farre gone;" who, if they should happen to take such a delight in dramatic scenes as the maniac recorded by Aristotle, are amused the whole day long with imaginary actors. cause of the symptomatic fever, named hectic, likewise exerts the power of imparting so grateful an addition of vividness to our pleasurable feelings, as to render the mind unaffected by painful emo-Thus, in Phthisis Pulmonalis, how eloquently, yet faithfully, has a late eminent medical practitioner, Dr Parr, described the unconsciousness of pain, which, in the face of the most imminent and fatal symptoms, enables the patient to soar above despondency.
+I shall, lastly, observe, that the symptomatic fever, named hectic, has the power of imparting so grateful an addition of vividness to our pleasurable emotions as to render the mind unaffected by painful emotions.
+Thus, in Phthisis Pulmonalis, how eloquently, yet faithfully, has a late eminent medical practitioner, Dr Parr, described the unconsciousness of pain, which, in the face of the most imminent and fatal symptoms, enables the patient to soar above despondency.
 "In the advanced stages," he remarks, "the irritation of the cough is incessant, the heat or perspiration almost constantly distressing, and when these are absent, the life seems exhausted from debility.
 What, then, affords the cheering ray of expected relief?
-Such, however, is afforded, for ingenuity invents every fallacious mode of eluding inquiries, and of giving the most favourable view of every symptom.
+Such, however, is afforded; for ingenuity invents every fallacious mode of eluding inquiries, and of giving the most favourable view of every symptom.
 The patient sinks to the grave with the constant assurances of having attained greater strength, and a relief from every dangerous symptom; with eager expectations of another year, when life is limited by another day.
-Such, we would say, is the kind interposition of Providence, was the same cheerfulness found in every disease, and was not, in many, the gloom as distressing to the patient as the illfounded expectation of the consumptive victim is to the well-informed anxious friend.
-This cheerfulness is said to be owing to the absence of pain; but pain is not always absent: and the difficulty of breathing, the incessant cough, the burning heats, the deluging perspirations, would appear worse than the most poignant pain.
-Yet these are disregarded, represented as trifles, lessened in the report to the most inconsiderable inconveniencies: it is truly singular."\
+Such, we would say, is the kind interposition of Providence, was the same cheerfulness found in every disease, and was not, in many, the gloom as distressing to the patient as the ill-founded expectation of the consumptive victim is to the well-informed anxious friend.
+This cheerfulness is said to be owing cloth, and what not."
+The same excellent antiquary also remarks, "That about the year 1760, a poor idiot, called Cuddie Eddie, habited much in the same manner, and rattling a cow's horn against his teeth, went about the streets of Hawick in Scotland."

+to the absence of pain; but pain is not always absent: and the difficulty of breathing, the incessant cough, the burning heats, the deluging perspirations, would appear worse than the most poignant pain.
+Yet these are disregarded, represented as trifles, lessened in the report to the most inconsiderable inconveniences: it is truly singular."